OSGeo/PROJ/CONTRIBUTING.md

 In the following sections you can find some guidelines on how to contribute.
-As PROJ.4 is managed on GitHub most contributions require that you have a GitHub user.
+As PROJ.4 is managed on GitHub most contributions require that you have a GitHub account.
 Familiarity with [issues](https://guides.github.com/features/issues/) and the [GitHub Flow](https://guides.github.com/introduction/flow/) is an advantage.

 ## Help a fellow PROJ.4 user